 Royal children would complicate matters even further.
 Parents cannot elect to have a child lose his or her US citizenship, so the children will be US citizens and therefore US taxpayers.
 Unless they decide to give up their US citizenship when they reach the age of majority.

-A solution would be for Meghan Markle to renounce her US citizenship and pay exit tax.
+A solution would be for Meghan Markle to renounce her US citizenship and pay an exit tax.
 Markle is not alone: the American Treasury Department data show that 5,411 people chose to expatriate in 2016: a 26 percent year-over-year increase.
 US tax experts expect that number to rise because of the increasing tax burdens placed on U.S. citizens living abroad.

 Americans Overseas helps Americans living abroad to become US tax compliant in an organized way and avoid unnecessary double taxation.
 Based on your personal situation, we introduce you to the appropriate US tax advisor in our AOS network.
 They will make you a tailor-made offer to help with your tax filings.
 Free of charge and free of any obligations.